As a thyroid expert, people always ask which supplements would be best to improve the function of their thyroid.

 Why is this person’s digestive system compromised in the first place?

 - Are they under high stress that is inhibiting the digestive process?

 - Are they NOT chewing their food and masticating it with saliva and digestive enzymes?

 - Are they eating too quickly, gulping down their food and putting stress on the digestive system?

 BTW – gulping down food is what happens with enteric-coated supplements.
 They are gulped down and miss the first process of digestion (masticating with saliva and then being further broken down by stomach acid).
 Enteric coating stays intact through the stomach, dissolving only after the vitamin reaches the small intestine.

-I question the supplemental route of getting those nutrients into the body because it bypasses the way we are designed.
+I also question the supplemental route of getting those nutrients into the body because it bypasses the way we are designed.
 It’s missing steps along the way.
 Are those missing steps going to eventually break down some part of the digestive system and lead to more trouble in the future?

 There are many nutrients and lifestyle factors needed to heal the thyroid, and the body, as one whole functioning unit.

-I believe we need to go back to the basics, back to food, and back to the way the human body is designed.
+For optimized health we need to go back to the basics, back to food, and back to the way the human body is designed.

 We simply cannot rely on taking supplements to supply our body with isolated nutrients.
 It’s not complete.